Beaded Ornaments: Free Beaded Projects

 There’s never too many ways to make a snowflake, right?
 Especially since no two snowflakes are the same.
 Rather have the beaded snowflakes light up the tree?
 The beaded Snowflake Ornament is the perfect beading project for you!
 You’ll find plenty to love about this decoration on your Christmas tree that you made yourself.
 This one by Robin Cowart is a bit bigger than the one I made and would look striking as a traditional tree ornament.

 Make some time to deck the halls with these free beading patterns this holiday season!
-Click here to find and download our free 5 Free Projects Using Beads to Make Ornaments eBook.
+Click here to find and download our 5 Free Projects Using Beads to Make Ornaments eBook.
 Whether you want to make unique holiday beaded jewelry designs, beaded ornaments for your Christmas tree, decorations for your holiday table or home, or unique package decorations for your holiday gifts, you’ll love stitching up these free holiday beading patterns!

 Jean Cox, Beading editorial director